StanfordLegion/regent-lang.org/index.md

 sequentially.
 Whenever a task calls a subtask, Regent uses the *privileges* declared for each task (`reads`, `writes`, etc.) to determine what previous subtasks this new subtask depends on.
-In other words, Regent dynamically computes a dependence graph over the subtasks called by each task.
+In other words, Regent computes a dependence graph over the subtasks called by each task.
 After the program above executes, it will have produced the following dependence graph for `main`.
 Operations which are independent will execute in parallel.

 ![]({{ site.baseurl }}/images/frontpage.svg)